Do expats from Missouri still need to pay state taxes?

 Non-Resident without Missouri Domicile

-If you didn't live in Missouri at all during the tax year and don't consider it your permanent home, you're considered a non-resident without a Missouri domicile.
-Generally, you won't owe taxes on income earned outside the state.
+If you are not domiciled in Missouri and did not live in Missouri during the year, you’re a nonresident without Missouri domicile.
+In that case, you generally won’t owe Missouri tax on income earned outside the state.

 What constitutes Missouri-sourced income?